 I’m one of those players that started out with COD: Modern Warfare 4, before the hype, so I can see why the game is unappealing to some.
-I think the way they went about making the game futuristic had a lot to do with any negative feels for the game.
-It isn’t just change that made players uncomfortable, although some people don’t like change, it’s when change doesn’t contribute to the fulfillment of the game.
+I think the futuristic layout had a lot to do with any negative feels for the game.
+It’s a significant change from past games that had contemporary guns and modern-day locations.
+Even the COD games focused on the distant past [COD: World at War] experienced some criticism for the antiquated artillery.
+A lot of gamers and fandom buffs don’t like change.
+But it isn’t just “change” that makes players uncomfortable, it’s that the changes don’t contribute to the fulfillment of the game.

-Within the next few months, we’ll be able to see more on how this game is put together.
-Hopefully, we can get a 90/10 appreciation of the game, where the 90 represents the amount of satisfied customers.
-You can’t make everyone happy, hopefully they can put a few smiles on the bulk of COD gamers that are faithful to the franchise.
+Within the next few months, we’ll be able to see more on how COD: Black Ops 3 measures up to its predecessors.
+Hopefully, we can get a 90/10 appreciation of the game, where the 90 represents the number of satisfied customers.
+You can’t make everyone happy; probably, they can put a few smiles on the bulk of COD gamers that are faithful to the franchise.